Category:

 Source: Lexion.ai

 Rather than building a new workspace, Lexion fits into the tools you already use.
-Most of the work happens through email, with AI helping behind the scenes to route tasks, identify issues, and organize documents.
+Most of the work happens through email, with AI helping behind the scenes to route tasks, identify issues, and organize contracts.

 Best Features